Linear Koszul Duality II - Coherent sheaves on perfect sheaves

 In \cite{MR} we have defined and initiated the study of \emph{linear Koszul duality}, a geometric version of the standard Koszul duality between (graded) modules over the symmetric algebra of a vector space $V$ and (graded) modules over the exterior algebra of the dual vector space $V^*$ (see e.g.~\cite{BGG,GKM}).
 In our setting of \cite{MR}, we replaced the vector space $V$ by a $2$-term complex of locally free sheaves on a (smooth) scheme $X$, and $V^*$ by a shift of the dual complex, and obtained an equivalence of derived categories of dg-modules over the symmetric algebras (in the \emph{graded} sense) of these complexes.
 As an application, given a vector bundle $E$ over $X$ and subbundles $F_1, F_2 \subset E$, for an appropriate choice of a $2$-term complex we obtained an equivalence of derived categories of (dg-)sheaves on the derived intersections $F_1 \, \rcap_E \, F_2$ and $F_1^\bot \, \rcap_{E^*} \, F_2^\bot$.
 Here $E^*$ is the dual vector bundle, and $F_1^\bot, F_2^\bot \subset E^*$ are the orthogonals to $F_1$ and $F_2$.
-A version of this equivalence (when $F_2=E$) has been used by the second author in \cite{R2} to construct a Koszul duality for representations of semi-simple Lie algebras in positive characteristic.
-This construction is also used to study a more geometric question in \cite{UI}, see \cite[Appendix F]{AG} for the relation with the definition of singular support for coherent sheaves.

 The main result of this paper is a further generalization of this equivalence, where now $V$ is replaced by a finite complex of locally free sheaves of arbitrary length (in non-positive degrees), on a scheme satisfying reasonable assumptions.
 (Schemes satisfying these conditions are called \emph{nice}, see \S \ref{ss:nice-schemes}; this class of schemes is much larger than the class to which \cite{MR} applies.)
 See Theorems~\ref{thm:Koszuldualitycomodules}, \ref{thm:equiv} and \ref{thm:equiv2} for three versions of this equivalence.
 This generalization uses ideas of Positselski (\cite{Po}), and does not rely on \cite{MR} except for some technical lemmas.